Comments on published articles

 Current expectations

 Editors are no longer expected to lead authors in responding to comments.
 It is communicated clearly to contact authors that it is their responsibility to respond to comments and to indicate in their response whether anything in the article will change as a result of the comment.
-Managing Editors who are cc'd into communication regarding comments may want to initiate support to authors but are not required to do so.

 A review may or may not be amended, updated, or, in rare cases, withdrawn as a result of a comment.
 If a comment does prompt a change to a review, authors are advised to contact their managing editor or Cochrane Support for help with publishing the changes, as is standard for amendments and updates (see Dates and events in RevMan Knowledge Base).